katkan746/HoneyPot/Cowrie/README.md

 ```

 `45.153.34.0/24` and `91.92.40.0/24` belong to the same network operator, even
 though they are registered in different countries.
-Addresses from both ranges
+Thirteen hosts in fleet
+`0a07365c` also appear under a second fingerprint,
+`084386fa7ae5039bcf6f07298a05a227`, at one or two sessions each — a low-volume
+client used alongside the main tool.
+No host carries both `0a07365c` and
-also appear under **both** fingerprints.
-This data cannot show whether one
+`16443846`.
+This data cannot show whether one operator runs two tools, or
-operator runs two tools, or whether a shared hosting provider serves two
+whether a shared hosting provider serves two different customers.
-different customers.

 ---